 Does an ITP group define itself as a religion, therapy group, or a social group?

 Each ITP group is a self-organizing, self-directed, voluntary community guided by the insights and exercises shared in The Life We Are Given, written by ITP co-founders George Leonard and Michael Murphy.
 ITP groups create a supportive environment, but do not identify as a religious group or act as a therapy session.
 While it is social in that it’s a supportive and joyful community, each ITP group member is dedicated to regular attendance throughout the membership cycle and places primary focus on the benefits of practice.
+Read more about our ITP International Ethics Policy and our commitment to creating diverse communities that uphold an attitude of acceptance, consideration, and kindness.

 Do I have to be a member to practice ITP in a group setting?